microsoft/FluidFramework/api-report/shared-object-base.api.md

 import { IErrorEvent } from '@fluidframework/common-definitions';
 import { IEventProvider } from '@fluidframework/common-definitions';
 import { IEventThisPlaceHolder } from '@fluidframework/common-definitions';
+import { IExperimentalIncrementalSummaryContext } from '@fluidframework/runtime-definitions';
 import { IFluidDataStoreRuntime } from '@fluidframework/datastore-definitions';
 import { IFluidHandle } from '@fluidframework/core-interfaces';
 import { IFluidHandleContext } from '@fluidframework/core-interfaces';
 import { IGarbageCollectionData } from '@fluidframework/runtime-definitions';
-import { IIncrementalSummaryContext } from '@fluidframework/runtime-definitions';
 import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
 import { ISummaryTreeWithStats } from '@fluidframework/runtime-definitions';
 import { ITelemetryContext } from '@fluidframework/runtime-definitions';